Eleven Blue Men: Plot summary

 The can of salt in the kitchen still contained some grains of the sodium nitrite when the chef refilled it with salt.
 This in itself was not enough to poison the men; otherwise many other men would have gotten sick that day.
 The men must have received a second dose from somewhere.
 The doctors realise that some people like to put salt on their oatmeal.
 The extra sodium nitrite in the salt in a table saltcellar could provide this.
-They test the saltcellars and find one that contains enough to poison the men.
+They test the saltcellars and find one that contains sodium nitrite.
 If all the men had used this saltcellar, this could be the cause of their poisoning.
+Even so, they would have to have consumed a full spoon full of salt, more than any person usually would.

-Unfortunately, the men have all left the hospital by the time the doctors get back to confirm their hypothesis.
-It is left uncertain how they got poisoned, but they also mention that they may all have used a lot of salt because heavy drinkers have a low blood salt concentration.
+Unfortunately, the men have all left the hospital by the time the doctors get back to confirm their hypothesis, and it is left uncertain how they got poisoned.
+However, the doctors hypothesize that since the men were all heavy drinkers and heavy drinkers often have low levels of salt in their blood, these men may have added developed a strong craving for salt, leading them to consume enough enough from the nitrite-filled shaker to make a fatal dose.